 In Japan, after December 25, it’s as if Christmas never happened.
-That’s because Christmas here is like Halloween — just another fun holiday without much traditional or religious significance.
+That’s because Christmas here is like Halloween — just another fun holiday without much cultural or religious significance.
 Instead, the traditional winter holiday for the Japanese is oshōgatsu (literally “first month”), or New Year.

 How to celebrate Japanese New Year